CMPSC-102-Allegheny-College-Spring-2024/classDocs/README.md

 More information about the code may be found at the [Maytum Center for Student Success](https://sites.allegheny.edu/studentsuccess/academic-honor-program/)

-### Welcome to Computer Science Research!
+### Welcome to Computer Science 102

 Types of computer hardware and software are everywhere!
 Conducting research in computer science is a challenging and rewarding activity that leads to the production of hardware, software, and scientific insights that have the potential to positively influence the lives of many people.
 As you learn more about research methods in computer science you will also enhance your ability to effectively write and speak about a wide range of topics in computer science.
 I ask that you bring your best effort and highest enthusiasm as you pursue research in computer science this semester.

 ### Schedule

-Below is a **tentative** schedule of covered topics as we cover them, along with their associated activities.
+Below is a __tentative__ schedule of covered topics as we cover them, along with their associated activities.

 For Monday, Wednesday, Friday Meetings, we will be following the below calendar.